Nayalash/ICS3U-Problem-Sets/Problem-Set-Eight/mohammad_traffic_README.txt

 Implementation Details:

     • Used the concept of Arrays to efficiently store values.
+    ° Used For loops, to have generative data.
     • To have the continuously running menu, I applied the methodology of recursive functions.

 Additional Files: